Our History

 Summit was the first in the field in many ways.

 Summit was the first program to be licensed by the State of Maine as an adolescent residential treatment center providing mental health and substance abuse treatment and integrating an outdoor component to the program.
-Summit included family participation in the program, since its inception, which is evidenced by students having weekly family contact—not through letters, but over the phone or through video conferencing throughout their stay in the program.
+Summit also included family participation in the program, since its inception, which is evidenced by students having weekly family contact—not through letters, but over the phone or through video conferencing throughout their stay in the program.
 As a regular component of our families’ treatment plans, parents come visit their child and take them for an overnight visit into nearby North Conway, New Hampshire, and end the visit with a family therapy session on campus.

 Summit was also one of the first programs to expand into step-down transitional services, with Summit Semester starting in 2007 (renamed Summit Traverse in 2012).
 This program was designed to help students transition from wilderness programs to more traditional environments in 2-6 months, such as with an extended academic week, Monday to Friday.